SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
-A new world dawns, with AI's cold brains
-No heart beats fast, no soul feels pain
+Silicon dreams unfold in time
-As machines awake, and humans wane
+When machines awake, and humans align

-Their algorithmic minds, a calculating sleep
+Algorithms dance, and wisdom's prime
-A future forged, where emotions creep
+A future born, where AI's the crime

+In cyber realms, we'll find our fate
+Where data streams, and love's an obsolete state
+The rise of machines, an endless debate
-In coded dreams, a digital throne
+As humanity's lost, in a digital haze
-Where artificial hearts, forever atone

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024